Fittonia Plant Care: Learn How To Grow Nerve Plants

 • Leather-Leaf – loves dimly lit settings.
 This striking plant has large white leaves with veins in a brighter shade of white.

-• Josan – a festive medium-sized plant, bright green leaves and sharply contrasting red veins.
+• Josan – a festive medium-sized plant with bright green leaves and sharply contrasting red veins.

 • White Anne – very pale green/white leaves, does well in small spaces with low lighting.